AditDua/Mental-Health-Support-App/README.md

-# Mental Health Journal Application
+# Mental Health Support Application

 This is a web application designed to help users track their mental health through journal entries and mood ratings.
 It offers resources for mental health support and provides a user-friendly interface for managing personal reflections and emotional states.